shoelace-style/shoelace/docs/components/qr-code.md

 ### Colors

-Use the `fill` and `background` props to modify the QR code's colors.
+Use the `fill` and `background` attributes to modify the QR code's colors.
 You should always ensure good contrast for optimal compatibility with QR code scanners.

 ```html preview
 <sl-qr-code value="https://shoelace.style/" fill="deeppink" background="white"></sl-qr-code>